gyk088/APEX-http-request-framework/README.md

     }
     override public Boolean repeatCondition(HTTPResponse res) {
         // if you need to send a repeat request
-        // rerun request check condition
+        // before sending a repeated request, the condition is checked, which should be described in this method
-        // also you need to set the turn request time in seconds
+        // also you need to set the repeated request time in seconds
         // MyHttpRequestExample req = new MyHttpRequestExample();
         // req.setRepeatTime(5 * 60) // 5 minutes
         // After 5 minutes will be send a repeat request if this condition return true
         // by default this method return false
-    }
+        // if this method return true - the request will be sent continuously after RepeatTime seconds }
 }
 ```